Dynamic Workflows: Destination Schema as a Mirror Image of the Source Dataset

 Adding Additional Attributes to a Dynamic Writer

 Since the destination feature type is a mirror of the source dataset’s schema, attributes created within the workspace are not automatically added to the output.
-Any new attributes need to be added within the User Attributes tab in the writer feature type parameters.
+Any new attributes must be added in the User Attributes tab of the writer feature type parameters.
 For example, the "_timestamp" attribute created by the DateTimeStamper transformer has been manually added to the writer feature type here:

 timestamp.png